Qalb Loze massacre

+Despite claims by al-Nusra that those responsible for the crime would be held accountable, Abu Abd al-Rahman al-Tunisi, the primary perpetrator, remained free for years following the incident.
+He was ultimately killed in a firefight with Hay’at Tahrir al-Sham (HTS) in 2021 when he was involved in the kidnapping and murder of the education minister of HTS's Salvation Government.
+Notably, according to the majority of Islamic jurisprudence schools, a Muslim cannot be executed as punishment (Qisas) for killing a non-Muslim (Kafir), even if the non-Muslim holds the status of Dhimmi (a legally protected person).
+In such cases, only blood money (Diyya) is required as compensation.
+However, if the victim does not hold Dhimmi status, no Diyya is required to be paid.
+According to Sunni schools of theology, Druze are generally not considered Muslims.

 The massacre sparked widespread condemnation in neighbouring Lebanon, which has a considerable Druze minority.
 Walid Jumblatt responded that "Any inciting rhetoric will not be beneficial, and you should remember that Bashar Assad’s policies pushed Syria into this chaos".
 In contrast, the Lebanese Druze party chief and former government minister Wiam Wahhab urged the Druze to form an armed force to defend their community in an angry televised speech saying “We will not accept to sell Druze blood!“.
 His call was much in line with that of the Syrian Druze spiritual leader who directed the Druze to join the Syrian Army.
 Subsequently, Druze fighters from Sweida assisted the Syrian Army in recapturing an airbase from the Nusra Front.
-Prior to the Qalb Loze killings, Nusra had forced hundreds of Druze to convert to Sunni Islam, as well as desecrating their graves and destroying shrines.
+Prior to the Qalb Loze killings, Nusra had forced several hundred Druze to convert to Sunni Islam, as well as being accused of desecrating their graves and damaging shrines.
 On June 22, a group of Druze lynched a wounded Syrian in the Golan Heights who was being transported to Israel for treatment, as they claimed he was a rebel fighter.